PhD in Statistics

 Qualifying Examination

-All doctoral students must pass the qualifying exam, which is offered in August and January of each year.
-The exam consists of two parts, one covering STAT 8710 and STAT 8720 (Statistical Inference), and a second part covering STAT 8310 and STAT 8320.
+All doctoral students must pass the qualifying exam, which is offered in June (and August and if someone fails in June) each year.
+The exam consists of two parts, one covering STAT 8710 and STAT 8720 (Statistical Inference), and a second part covering STAT 8310 and STAT 8320 (Data Analysis).
 All doctoral students must take the exams at the first opportunity after taking the required courses, typically in early June after the end of their second semester in the program.
 Students have two attempts to pass each part.

 Doctoral Committee

 Within one semester of passing the qualifying examination, a student must choose a doctoral program committee in consultation with his or her adviser.
-This committee shall consist of at least four members, at least three from the doctoral faculty in statistics and at least one from another MU doctoral program.
+This committee shall consist of at least four members, at least three from the doctoral faculty in statistics and an additional doctoral faculty member from either statistics or another MU doctoral program.
 The committee members from statistics must include at least two faculty in addition to the student’s adviser(s), so students who are co-advised by two statistics faculty must have a total of at least five committee members.

 Comprehensive Examination